Grain Types

 Choose based on what the memory represents, not how you plan to query it.

 - Storing knowledge claims (who/what/how relationships) — use Belief.
-Its subject/relation/object triple is indexed in the hexastore for graph queries.
+Its subject/relation/object triple is indexed in the graph index for graph queries.

 - Recording things that happened (messages, logs, conversations) — use Event.
 Events are optimized for temporal queries.